|

 Polish form of

-Roman Darius,
+Latin Darius,

 meaning "possesses a lot; wealthy."

-- DARKO:
+- DARKO

-Slavic name derived from the word dar, meaning
+Serbian name derived from Slavic dar, meaning

 "gift."